elpotatoslayer/Telegram_bot/README.md

 - `/joke`  receive random Chuck Norris joke.
 - `/trivia` receive trivia question.
 - `/help`  receive help on commands.
-- `about`  receive info about the creator.
+- `/about`  receive info about the creator.

 ## Built with